-One important and easily neglected factor in weight management is what you choose to drink.
-Adults tend to gain extra weight because of alcohol, and adolescents because of sugary juice.
+One important and easily neglected factor in weight management is what you choose to quench your thirst with.
+Adults tend to gain extra weight because of alcohol, and adolescents because of sugary juices.

 The problem with beverages is that they contribute a large amount of calories, mainly in the form of sugar.
-Half a litre of sugary soft drinks include 50g of sugar, which equals the daily recommended amount for adults.
+Half a litre of a sugary soft drink includes 50 grams of sugar, which equals the daily recommended amount of sugar for adults.
 The World Health Organization’s recommendation is even less – only 25g per day.

 Beverages don’t cause a feeling of satiety.
 They proceed through the digestive system quickly without making your feel full.
-Because they are mainly sugars, they are absorbed quickly and make the blood glucose level go up and down quickly.
+Because they mainly consist of sugars, they are absorbed quickly and make the blood glucose level go up and down quickly.

-The benefit ratio is bad – lot of calories but no satiety or nutritional benefit.
+The benefit ratio is bad – a lot of calories but no satiety or nutritional benefit.

 To quench your thirst, choose plain water or unflavoured sparkling water.
 Skimmed milk is a good accompaniment to meals.